adopted-ember-addons/ember-data-factory-guy/README.md

 module('User Model', {
   setup: function() {
-    testHelper = TestHelper.setup(App);
+    // Assumes the application's namespace is App, though yours may not be. testHelper = TestHelper.setup(App);
     store = testHelper.getStore();
     // You could at this point, make fixtures with testHelper.make,